10 Strategies to Your Next PR or BQ

 Before embarking on anything that will test you like you have never been tested, you need to ask yourself: why am I doing this?
 What is my motivation?
 What will it mean to me as I pursue my goals and, more importantly, what will it mean once I achieve it?
 You need to search and reflect deep inside why is it that you do what you do.
 If you can only find a superficial answer, you will find that you may lack motivation.
 However, once you find that deep powerful purpose then nothing else matters.
 You don't even need to share the purpose because it is only meaningful to you, but it is so powerful that it will drive you everyday.
 Every single day, remind yourself of this deep reason why you do what you do.
 You are not here to simply exist.
 You are here to be extraordinary.
 Everyone has the ability to find their inner extraordinary and they should.
 Living a life pursuing this purpose means you are driving towards your passion.
 When you reflect on your purpose, you will never run out of the drive to succeed.
 Your motivation becomes endless.
 I found my purpose when I was very little prior to ever becoming an athlete.
 That purpose has been redefined several times at different stages of my life as I have matured but it has given me the insatiable hunger to always drive and motivate myself to be better today than I was yesterday.

 I'm a huge advocate of quality over quantity.
 Pressed for time?
 Reduce the "junk" miles and make every mile you run count.
 Make every training session have a purpose.
-Speed work is the key: tempo runs, intervals, timed repeats, fartleks, hill repeats, etc. They will wake up your fast-twitch muscles necessary to take you to that next level.
+Tempo runs, intervals, timed repeats, fartleks, hill repeats, mountain climbing, etc. They will give you the training stimuli necessary to take you to that next level.
 Every distance runner will benefit from pushing themselves at different distances.
 Now what's the perfect combo?
 Depending on your goals and level of commitment, a coach can safely guide you.
 Do too much, too soon, too fast, and you will get an overuse injury so be careful.
 Listening to your body is key.

 3. Hydrate and Eat Wholesomely